 Admissions Criteria (as per section 8.1 of the Graduate School Handbook)

 In their junior year, French majors apply to the program through the Graduate School.
 They must submit the same credentials required of other Graduate School applicants (all undergraduate transcripts, letters of recommendation, and letter of intent) and fill out a Combined Degree Program form.
-By the time students begin the program, they will normally have earned at least of 91 undergraduate credit hours and have at least a 3.5 cumulative GPA in their French courses.
+By the time students begin the program, they will normally have earned at least of 91 undergraduate credit hours and have at least a 3.5 cumulative GPA in all previous undergraduate work.
 Among those 91 hours they will normally have earned at least 12 hours toward the French major (that is, hours at the 3000-level and/or above.
 Prerequisites for the major are FR1101, 1102, 1103, and 2101 or the equivalent).

 Advising